Overview

 C. Other Fees and Expenses

-Clients may incur certain fees or charges imposed by third-parties, other than Walser Wealth, in connection with.
+Clients may incur certain fees or charges imposed by third-parties, other than Walser Wealth, in connection with

-investment made on behalf of the Client’s account[s].
+investments made on behalf of the Client’s account[s].
 The Client is responsible for all custodial and securities execution

-fees charged by the custodian and executing broker-dealer.
+fees charged by the Custodian and executing broker-dealer.
 The Investment Advisory Fee charged by Walser Wealth

 is separate and distinct from these custodian and execution fees.